thequeenofclubs/MinecraftServer/wiki/projects.md

 The projects on this page are listed in chronological order (newest first).

 ### December 2021 - The M3
 Facts:  A full scale replica of the M3 Condo in Mississauga, Ontario.
 Built entirely by hand by Gabe in survival mode.
-It is constructed out of cyan terracotta and sea lanterns.
 Gabe died 3 times during construction.
 Construction Started: December 12, 2021
 Construction Finished: December 13, 2021
-Time Taken: Two Weeks
+Time Taken: 83.2 Hours in Approximately Two Weeks.

 #### M3 Seen from Gabe's Cabin
 ![m3fc2](/MinecraftServer/assets/images/projectimages/m3fc2.png)